-Jesus has been found worthy of greater honor than Moses, just as the builder of a house has greater honor than the house itself.
+Jesus has been found worthy of greater honour than Moses, just as the builder of a house has greater honour than the house itself.
 (Hebrews 3:3)

 Moses was faithful as a servant in all God’s house, testifying to what would be said in the future.
 But Christ is faithful as a son over God’s house (Hebrews 3:5-6)

 So when it comes to questions about war, or leadership, or tithing or economics, who’s teaching takes priority?

 6 thoughts on “Jesus more authoritative than Moses”

 have done a lot of reflecting on this and it is a big chalenge to our view of the bible being “Authoritative”

 i like Tom Wrights idea that it is God behind the scripture that gives it authority…. thoughts?

 Oh, absolutely.
 It can only be authoritative if its “inSpired” in the literal sense of the word.
 The question is, was Jesus more inspired than Moses?
 The answer should have some bearing on how we read scripture.

 I’m surprised that so many (especially some scholars I’ve read of late – but this is the internet) seem to miss the point of the OT entirely, particularly the area of law.